-34. Representatives of ECA, AfDB and the non-governmental organization Vital Strategies delivered an oral report on best practice guidelines for digital civil registration and vital statistics.
+34. Representatives of ECA, the African Development Bank and the non-governmental organization Vital Strategies delivered an oral report on best practice guidelines for digital civil registration and vital statistics.
 A representative of UNICEF delivered an oral presentation on safe, innovative and cost-effective digitalization practices.
 Delegates from Benin, Liberia and Rwanda delivered presentations on the experiences of their countries in digitalizing civil registration and vital statistics systems.